zej97/zej97.github.io/docs/time_series/times_net.md

 ## Introduction

 The latest research result from the *BNRist, Tsinghua University 2023*, [***TimesNet***](https://arxiv.org/pdf/2210.02186.pdf), is a temporal 2D-variation modeling method for general time series analysis.
-I realized this research matches my thought precisely at my first glance.
+At first glance, I immediately realized that this research perfectly aligns with my thoughts.

 From my perspective, it is essential to decouple different periods within a time series.
-It is widely recognized that even if some simple periodic functions can be integrated into a chaotic waveform.
-Therefore, decoupling different periods from a time series can substantially reduce the complexity for model to process.
-By doing so, the decoupled time series gains a clearer physical meaning, making it more interpretable not only for humans but also for algorithms.
+It is widely recognized that even if simple periodic functions can be integrated into a chaotic waveform.
+Hence, the act of decoupling different periods from a time series can significantly reduce the complexity for models to handle.
+In addition, FFT helps us capture the variations within and between periods.
+This process enables the decoupled time series to possess a more distinct physical interpretation, enhancing its interpretability for both humans and algorithms.

 <figure>
     <img src="../../assets/images/2d-variation_of_time_series.png">